edinburgh-napier/set09121/lectures/lecture6.md

 ---

-# Encapsulation -- and why it is a lie
+# Encapsulation

-- Encapsulation means that we can create components from other components (classes have attributes).
+- Encapsulation means that we can create components from other components (classes have attributes). <!-- .element: class="fragment" -->
-- Encapsulation also implies that objects own their resources and control their lifelines.
+- Encapsulation also implies that objects own their resources and control their lifelines. <!-- .element: class="fragment" -->
-    - Many formal models work on this view.
+    - Many formal models work on this view. <!-- .element: class="fragment" -->

+---

+# Be Careful!

-- However, it is very simple to reference across the object boundary, leading to data mutation problems.
+- **It is very simple** to reference across the object boundary, leading to data mutation problems.

 ```